EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 # What we want to accomplish

 So, to put it in concrete terms, we want to create a backend task that has access to all the logic and data of an existing ASP.NET Core application.
-The task should be ivokable via command line interface, so that it can be easily executed via the likes of cron or other scripts.
+The task should be callable via command line interface, so that it can be easily executed via the likes of cron or other scripts.

 In order to meet these requirements, we will create a new .NET console app that: